staceymck/stl-zoo-map-frontend/README.md

 Photos are public domain images from [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).

 ## License
 As the included map uses data provided via OpenStreetMap, any use or adaption of the map SVG must comply with the [Creative Commons Attribution-ShareAlike 2.0 license](https://creativecommons.org/licenses/by-sa/2.0/) (CC BY-SA 2.0).
-This app is just intended as a demo, not to be set up as a live review site of the St. Louis Zoo.
+This app is just intended as a demo and learning experience, not to be set up as a live review site of the St. Louis Zoo.